The Bolton Wanderers XI that won League Two promotion in 2020/21 - Where are they now?

 Highlights

-- Bolton Wanderers' promotion to League One in the 2020/21 season has sparked hopes of a return to the Premier League among their fans.
+- Bolton Wanderers' promotion under Ian Evatt has reignited the dreams of their fans for a return to the Premier League someday.

-- Several key players from the final day victory, including Gethin Jones and Ricardo Santos, are still employed by the club.
+- Several key players from the final day victory, such as Gethin Jones and Ricardo Santos, are still employed by the club.

-- Notable departures include Alex Baptiste, who left for Waterford in 2022, and Eoin Doyle, who retired in 2023 after a successful stint with Bolton.
+- Notable players from that season, like Alex Baptiste and Dapo Afolayan, have moved on to other clubs since their promotion.

 Bolton Wanderers finished third in League Two in the 2020/21 season, meaning they were automatically promoted to League One on the final day of the season with a 4-1 victory away to Crawley Town.

-Bolton are a long way off the glory days of the Premier League and Europe under Sam Allardyce; however, this promotion under Ian Evatt has many Bolton fans dreaming of a return to the English top flight.
+Bolton are a long way off the glory days of the Premier League and Europe under Sam Allardyce, but this promotion under Ian Evatt has many Bolton fans dreaming of a return to the English top-flight some day.

 Here at Football League World, we examine where the staring XI is from this final day victory as Bolton began their long way back to the Premier League.